Supported Video & Audio Formats

 - Flash Video

-- Inherits many of the features of MPEG-1 and MPEG-2 and other related standards, and adds new features.
+Inherits many of the features of MPEG-1, MPEG-2 and other related standards, but also adds new features.

-- Lossless, this stores each frame as an independent image in the video stream.
-Compression will be poor, but as every frame is fully safe-contend, scrubbing and editing can be simpler.
+Lossless, this stores each frame as an independent image in the video stream.
+Compression will be poor, but as every frame is fully self-contained, scrubbing and editing can be simpler.
 Supports an alpha channel.